 Adults: bright metallic green wood-boring beetles, 8 -14 mm (about ½ inch) long and 3-3.5 mm (1/8 inch) wide, body elongated, head flat.
 The dorsal surface of the abdomen (underneath wings) is usually a bright red colour.

-Pupae: 10 -15 mm long, creamy white in colour when it first forms and takes on adult colouration as it develops.
+Pupae: 10 -15 mm long, creamy white in colour.
+As it develops, it takes on adult colouration.

 Larvae: 25 - 32 mm long at maturity, creamy white in colour, brown head, flat, broad shaped body; 10-segmented abdomen (bell-shaped segments) and a fork-like appendage on the tip of the abdomen.